Phase transitions of boson stars in scalar-tensor theories: Results

-as depicted in Fig.~\ref{fig2}(a) for the same sets of solutions.
+Following \"Unl\"ut\"urk et al.~\cite{Unluturk:2025zie} let us therefore consider the relative binding energy $E_\text{bind}$ \hh{Eq.~(\ref{eq:binding})} as depicted in Fig.~\ref{fig2}(a) for the same sets of solutions.
 The relative binding energy of the scalarized set of solutions for $\beta=-4.7$ is almost identical to that of the GR solutions for a given boson mass $M_b$.
 But for $\beta=-10$, the binding energy $E_\text{bind}$ first decreases slightly below the GR values, and then crosses and rapidly exceeds the GR values.

 In Fig.~\ref{fig2}(b) we zoom into the critical region close to the bifurcation of GR boson stars and scalarized boson stars ($\beta=-10$, $m_\phi/m_b=0$).
 The bifurcation point is labeled C in the figures, and the cusp of the scalarized solutions featuring the lowest boson mass is labeled A. Between A and C, two scalarized solutions exist besides the GR solution.
 The scalarized solutions with the lowest binding energy, forming the branch AC, are unstable, while the scalarized solutions with higher binding energy cross the GR solutions at B. These scalarized solutions have lower binding energy than the GR solutions in the interval AB, but higher binding energy in the interval BC and beyond.
 This makes the GR solutions energetically preferred up to B, while subsequently the scalarized solutions are preferred.